 To clarify from the previous version of the paper, our existing swapping process changed all past time series values including value X[T].
 T values for each time series were swapped at time T when the data owner decided to protect all its past data.
 On average, this resulted in a 14% decrease in forecast accuracy.
 To address your comment, we expect a change in only the last point (X[T]) to be much less (Can we include how much here or is it too much work?), but this is not suggested because all of the time series data must be protected.

-To investigate the impact of swapping a VAR model with a lag of 1, we illustrate how the swapping process changed model weights (coefficients) and forecast accuracy on page XXXX.
+To investigate the impact of swapping on a VAR model with a lag of 1, we illustrate how the swapping process changed model weights (coefficients) and forecast accuracy on page XXXX.
 Interestingly, differential privacy on X[T] caused the model weights to change drastically which caused a 1000% degradation in forecast accuracy.
 Mathematical results are listed on page XXX.

 Figure 6 in the paper shows that the last point in the window is very close to the original one.
 Does this mean that a curious forecaster could reconstruct the data by running the model for some time?

+We aren’t sharing the distribution of swappable points, only one point per period.

+Running k-nTS+ for some time, if there are multiple points close to originals, can you reconstruct the original time series?

+We are protecting all past data

+There may be points that are close, but the attacker doesn’t know which ones those are

+The rolling window allows the set of time series to change

+What if the attacker looked at the three closest time series?
+That could always contain the target series?

 Thank you for this comment.
 Reconstruction attacks are a valid concern with non-differentially private protection mechanisms.
 In our paper, we measured the reidentification risk of an intruder which is only one form of a privacy attack.
 We simulated an intruder matching 10 time series values in a row to the protected dataset and found that our method performs quite well (3.3% reidentification risk).
 In our Conclusion section on page XXX, we now note the limitation that we only considered one privacy attack and it’s possible for an intruder to attack the data in another way.

 However, with the theoretically private method of differential privacy, at acceptable levels of ϵ≤1, we showed that the forecasts are unusable.
 When increasing ϵ , the forecast accuracy improved while maintaining some bound on overall privacy risk.
 However, our empirical application shows that ϵ≥4.6 results in significantly higher identification disclosure risk (50% for epsilon of 10) than our proposed method k-nTS+.
 Essentially, the differentially private data is either not useful or not protective and there is no acceptable trade-off between data privacy and forecast accuracy.